Charisma University

-Charisma University (CU) is an academic institution was established in 2011 and located in the Turks and Caicos Islands (TCI), British Overseas Territories of the United Kingdom.
+Charisma University (CU) is an academic institution established in 2011 and located in the Turks and Caicos Islands (TCI), British Overseas Territories of the United Kingdom.
 It is a non-profit institution recognized by the Turks and Caicos Islands Ministry of Education, Labour, Employment and Customer Service to offer accredited undergraduate, graduate, post-graduate degree programs and certificate programs in various disciplines taught by over 100 faculty members.
 Charisma University was approved the award of post-secondary degrees by educational institutions in the State of Montana in 2023, and the university established a branch in Montana to offer US degrees.

 The university specializes in providing for adult learners and online learning.

 The Center for Advanced Research and Innovation (CARI) was established as an independent organization under the auspices of Charisma University.
 The Center provides facilities for higher research in various areas of Humanities, Social Science and Technology disciplines.
 CARI is also aimed at establishing and promoting exchange programs with academic, research, training institutes and think tank organizations at home and abroad.

 Charisma University is an institutional member of the American Council on Education (ACE).
 ACE is a member of the International Association of Universities (IAU).

 Charisma University is a member of the Council for Higher Education Accreditation International Quality Group (CIQG).
 The CHEA International Quality Group (CIQG) advances the understanding of international quality assurance and promotes high-quality higher education through international accreditation bodies worldwide.